 - 1. Ensuring the accuracy and rationality of initial child eligibility determinations as documented on the COE - Assessing and resolving complicated and questionable initial child eligibility cases - 3.
 Child eligibility decision appeals process - 4.
-Evaluating and conducting public requests for child eligibility re-interviews - 5.
+Evaluating and conducting public, with a legitimate interest in the child's education, requests for child eligibility re-interviews - 5.
 Conducting prospective child eligibility re-interviewing